-exception passlib.exc.UnknownHashError(name, message=None)
+exception passlib.exc.UnknownHashError(message=None, value=None)

-Error raised by lookup hash if hash name is not recognized.
+Error raised by lookup\hash if hash name is not recognized.
 This exception derives from ValueError.

 As of version 1.7.3, this may also be raised if hash algorithm is known, but has been disabled due to FIPS mode (message will include phrase "disabled for fips").